 Spelling and Grammar Checking

-If you’re busy with learning blogging or content marketing, installing Grammarly app is a time saver.
+If you’re busy with learning blogging or content marketing, installing the Grammarly app is a time saver.
 This edits your content and leaves you more time to focus on things like promoting your website.

 Create Beautiful Infographics